-A letter will be sent to around 2,700 residents.
-If you receive this letter, please take it to any Post Office and you will receive a cash payment, depending on the amount you are entitled to.
-The amount will be shown on the letter.
+A letter will be sent to 730 residents.
+If you receive this letter, please take it to any Post Office and you will receive a cash payment of £300.

 There’s no need to apply for the other Household Support Funding mentioned above – payments will be made automatically to eligible households.

 Q: Can someone collect the payment on my behalf?